If your asylum or immigration application is refused by the Home Office, you should try and get legal advice.

 If you do not have a lawyer, or you cannot pay for private legal help if your case is not eligible for legal aid, there may be things you can do yourself and with the help of supporters.

-There is currently only the right of appeal if the Home Office refuse an application based on:
+There is currently only the right of appeal within the UK if the Home Office refuse an application based on:

-If you made your application before 6 April 2015 you may still have the right of appeal if you are refused.
+If you made another type of application (that isn't in the list above) before 6 April 2015 you may still have the right of appeal if you are refused.
 See the Home Office website for more information.

 In the case of a visa refusal, the simplest remedy may be to reapply, submitting a new application form with new evidence and a new fee.
 This is only likely to work if you are able to fix the things that led to a refusal (submitting insufficient evidence, for example).